Penn State University Athletic Conference

 The Penn State University Athletic Conference (PSUAC) is a member conference of the United States Collegiate Athletic Association.
-It comprises 13 of the Commonwealth Campuses of Pennsylvania State University.
+It currently comprises 12 of the Commonwealth Campuses of Pennsylvania State University.
+After the 2026–27 academic year, only six campuses will remain as Penn State is closing DuBois, Fayette, Mont Alto, New Kensington, Shenango, Wilkes-Barre, and York campuses.

 History

 The PSUAC joined the United States Collegiate Athletic Association (USCAA) in the 2008–09 academic year.

 Member schools

 Current members

 The PSUAC currently has 12 full members, all are public schools: